 When I was 5 years old my mother committed suicide.
 This left my father to raise me and my 3 year old twin brother/sister on his own.
-My dad was a Navy man; always in and out then deploying.
+My dad was a Navy man; always in and out for weeks then deploying for months at a time.
 He needed a caretaker so we went to live with my grandmother.

-The Red Pill introduced me to Stoicism and Stoicism introduced me to Negative Visualizations.
-Negative Visualizations was a mental tool I naturally developed, but learning it had a name enables me to relay the message a little more clearly to others.
+The Red Pill subreddit introduced me to Stoicism and Stoicism introduced me to Negative Visualizations.
+Negative Visualizations was a mental tool that I’d naturally developed, but learning it had a name enables me to relay the message a little more clearly to others.

 I start every morning by waking up and taking a moment to think on and inventory my life.
 I do this through performing negative visualizations immediately after waking up.
 I visualize that my wife and kids die on this day.
 I let the pain fully wash over me, I feel it in my heart, my mind, and my entire ‘self’.
 Then, I slowly bring myself back, I dial my mind in and remind myself that my wife is next to me, breathing softly, beautiful as ever.
 I remind myself that my kids are asleep in their beds, innocent, pure, and alive.